urelja/deklinacija/README.md

 # deklinacija-imena
-A Python library for declension of personal names in Serbian, Croatian and Bosnian.
+A Python library for declension of personal names in Serbian.
+The  grammatical rules utlized in this library likely also apply to Croatian and Bosnian.

 ## Usage
 Simply `import` the package.
 It is recommended to set the alias to `dek`.